 Repeat the same steps at close range using the pool noodle as the “slip rope”

-Try incorporating these quick drills three times per week when training.
-It doesn’t take much to train hard, but the long hours and repetitions will make any fighter into a great fighter.
+Incorporate these quick drills three times per week when training.
+It doesn’t take much to train hard, but the dedication and repetitions will make any fighter into a great fighter.
 Train hard, be consistent, utilize what you have, and always train differently.
 Remember, fights are won, often through defense and through small movements; boxing is about inches, and the more you practice, the better you will be.

 6 At-Home Boxing Drills To Train (Using DIY Boxing Equipment)